We’re well into the digital age, and that means more and more businesses are getting online for the first time or expanding their ecommerce offerings.

 One way brands have discovered they can provide that is by customizing and personalizing the shopping experience, and in 2022, that trend shows no signs of slowing down.
 Increasingly, retailers are offering personalized loyalty programs, rewards, and gifts that are custom-selected for customers based on data about their past purchases, the products they view, and other factors.

 In addition to this, online product subscriptions are going to continue to grow.
 Thanks to the popularity of services like FabFitFun, Causebox, Trunk Club, and Cratejoy, subscription services have been growing 100 percent year-over-year since 2016.
 We see no signs of this slowing down, and think more retailers will get on the subscription train while it’s booming.

 While we’re on the subject, personalizing the entire shopping experience using data collected about customers is going to continue to be a major focus point.

 This is also nothing new — we already know how much value there is in collecting and analyzing as much customer data as possible.
 But in addition to using that data for marketing, there will be an increased focus on using it to create more personalized interactions between customers and brands, satisfying customers’ desire for shopping experiences that leave them delighted.

 Data is also allowing the buyer journey to become more complex, yet more effective.
 By using customer data, retailers are now able to personalize calls to action, speeding customers along toward a purchase faster than ever by appealing directly to their wants and needs.

-Major ecommerce retailers like Apple, Amazon, and Whole Foods have been leading the way for this trend, which we think will continue to spread and grow in 2021.
+Major ecommerce retailers like Apple, Amazon, and Whole Foods have been leading the way for this trend, which we think will continue to spread and grow.

 Shoppers love the convenience of being able to check out at stores without waiting in line or interacting with a member of the store’s staff — all it takes is making payment on their mobile phones and they can leave with their purchases.